How to be an AWESOME Get Folked 2019 Host

 Do I need to have a lot of space?

 We request enough room to have at least 30 people attending your show.
-You’d be surprised at how many people you can comfortably fit into an area when creative about moving furniture and finding an nice, visible performance area for Adam.
-It’s great if you can provide seating for everyone, but people have been known to bring chairs, and even sit on the floor, steps, or stand on the sides when necessary.
+You’d be surprised at how many people you can comfortably fit into an area when creative about moving furniture and finding a nice, visible performance area for Adam.
+It’s great if you can provide seating for everyone, but people have been known to have their audience bring chairs and even sit on the floor, steps, or stand on the sides when necessary.
 We will work with you on your limitations and figure out a way to make it work.